jhashw/food-delivery-operations-dashboard/README.md

 ## Dashboard Pages

+The dashboard is organized into three pages, each focused on a different aspect of food delivery operations.
+Users can view either full-year 2024 performance or filter the analysis by quarter (Q1–Q4) using the page-level navigation.

 ### 1. Executive Overview
 Focuses on overall platform performance and provides a high-level view of the most important metrics and trends